bobbicodes/mecca/README.md

 You are the student.
 You are the composer.
 You are the creator.

+MECCA consists of a set of Bash scripts for creating instruments out of raw sound waves and composing them into songs in the style of NES or C64 sound chips.

 See and hear it in action:

 [Megaman 2 - Dr. Wily](https://www.youtube.com/watch?v=2EVTeP9KlmM)